B4rret/Kopf-Lischinski/README.md

 Some images created with the firsts steps can be founded here: https://www.box.com/kopf-lischinski/

-The program use the SDL and SDL_primitives libraries for drawing the graphs.
+The program use the SDL and SDL_gfx libraries for drawing the graphs.
 It's one of the things I want to change...
 Now, the code of the algorithm is very mixed with sdl.
 I hope to separate them in a future version.

 The first step use the hqx algorithm to generate similarity graph.
 I'm using this implementation: https://code.google.com/p/hqx/